cuthbertLab/music21/buildDoc/rst/about.rst

 About the Authors
 -----------------------

-**Michael Cuthbert**, the creator of music21,  is Assistant Professor of Music at M.I.T.
+**Michael Cuthbert**, the creator of music21,  is Homer A. Burnell Associate Professor of Music at M.I.T.
 He received his A.B. *summa cum laude*, A.M. and Ph.D. degrees from Harvard University.
-Cuthbert spent 2004-05 at the American Academy as a Rome Prize winner in Medieval Studies and 2009-10 as Fellow at Harvard's Villa I Tatti Center for Italian Renaissance Studies in Florence.
+Cuthbert spent 2004-05 at the American Academy as a Rome Prize winner in Medieval Studies, 2009-10 as Fellow at Harvard's Villa I Tatti Center for Italian Renaissance Studies in Florence, and 2012-13 at the Radcliffe Institute.
 Prior to joining the M.I.T. faculty, Cuthbert was on the faculties of Smith and Mount Holyoke Colleges.
 He has worked extensively on computer-aided musical analysis, fourteenth-century music, and the music of the past forty years.
 He has published on computer-aided treatment of fragments and palimpsests of the late Middle Ages and